 ATAYO INDIANS.
 The Atayo (Atoyo, Tayo) Indians were encountered by Álvar Núñez Cabeza de Vaca near or along the Texas coast, apparently about 1528.
 Their location cannot be determined, but it seems to have been in the central section of the coast.
 Attempts to identify the Atayos with groups known to Europeans over 150 years later are largely speculations based on phonetic similarities in names.
 The Atayos have been linked with the Adais, a Caddoan group of western Louisiana, but this is no longer taken seriously.
 They have also been linked with the Tohos (or Tojos) and Tohahas, both of which did live inland near the coastal area possibly occupied by the Atayos.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ATAYO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma52.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ATAYO INDIANS," accessed August 12, 2020, http://www.tshaonline.org/handbook/online/articles/bma52.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.